TLDR

 Only two tools in the consumer market offer real ledger tracking: Aisle Planner (built for professionals) and Kaiplan (built for couples).
 Everything else is either a template calculator or has no budget tool at all.

-Your choice is: continue with the spreadsheet you built, upgrade to Aisle Planner’s professional tools at $240-$600+ per engagement, or use Kaiplan’s couple-oriented ledger at $100 lifetime.
+Your choice is: continue with the spreadsheet you built, upgrade to Aisle Planner’s professional tools (starting at $49.99/month, sold to planners) at roughly $600-$2,760 over an engagement, or use Kaiplan’s couple-oriented ledger at $50 lifetime with LAUNCH50.

 The tools on this list include free options because they are genuinely useful for other things.
 For real tracking, the list is shorter.